Cjkkkk/lure/README.md

 #### runtime error
 - when convert tokens into AST, we throw static error
 - when walking AST, we throw runtime error

+#### three-address code
+It is possible that a compiler will construct a syntax tree at the same time it emits steps of three-address code.
+However, it is common for compilers to emit the three-address code while the parser "goes through the motions" of constructing a syntax tree, without actually constructing the complete tree data structure